DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-tree-column.md

-value | any | Specifies a value to be rendered within the cell. row | any | Specifies the cell's row. column | [Column](grid.md#column) | Specifies the cell's column. children? | ReactNode | A React node to be placed in the cell.
+value | any | Specifies a value to be rendered within the cell. row | any | Specifies the cell's row. column | [Column](grid.md#column) | Specifies the cell's column. children? | ReactNode | A React node to be rendered within the cell.

 ### TableTreeColumn.ContentProps